-A Timely Exploration of the Immigrant Experience Makes Debut at Carnegie Hall
+A Timely Exploration of the Immigrant Experience Makes Debut at Carnegie Hall with Ellis Island: The Dream of America

 By Joanne Sydney Lessner, Contributing Writer, October 5, 2017